The Last Descent: Production

-Filming took place entirely in Utah, with exterior shots of the cave at the actual entrance, with the interior holes and twists recreated in a warehouse in West Valley.
+Filming took place entirely in Utah, with exterior shots of the cave at the actual entrance, and the interior holes and twists recreated in a warehouse in West Valley.

 Release

-The film had a limited release in Arizona, Utah and Idaho on September 16, 2016.
+The film had a limited release in Arizona, Utah, and Idaho on September 16, 2016.

 Reception

-The film had a limited release but received generally positive reviews, with praise for its direction, acting and cinematography, but received some criticism for its tone and pacing.
+The film had a limited release but received generally positive reviews, with praise for its direction, acting, and cinematography, with some criticism for its tone and pacing.